Math 252: Mathematics of Public-Key Cryptography (Fall 2024)

 • Remember to make a one-page note-sheet (front and back)!
 Summary tables for all cryptosystems we’ve studied will be included in the exam packet, so you do not need to copy any of that information to your note sheet.

 • Coverage: Anything discussed by Friday 11/15, and included on PSets 6 through 10.
-This will likely include textbook sections 2.9, 3.1-4, 4.1-3 (check here closer to the exam for updated information).
+This includes textbook sections 2.9, 3.1-4, 4.1-3.

-• The final exam will be on Thursday 5/18, 2-5pm, in SMUD 206.
+• The final exam will be on Tuesday 12/17 from 9am to noon, in SMUD 207.

 • Remember to make a one-page note-sheet (front and back)!
 Summary tables for all cryptosystems we’ve studied will be included in the exam packet, so you do not need to copy any of that information to your note sheet.